 OUR ARCHITECTURE STATE LEADERSHIP The Steering Group provides strategic leadership and guidance on coordination, policy and advocacy of the Platform.
-In a Steering Group meeting on 3 December 2020, the Steering Group welcomed Fiji as the Chair of the PDD from 1 January 2021 and France as interim Vice-Chair from 1 January 2021, followed by the European Union as Vice-Chair from 1 January 2022.
+In a Steering Group meeting in December 2020, the Steering Group welcomed Fiji as the Chair of the PDD from 1 January 2021 and France as interim Vice-Chair from 1 January 2021, followed by the European Union as Vice-Chair from 1 January 2022.
+On 1 July 2022, the European Union took over the Chairmanship and will remain Chair of PDD until 31 December 2022.
+Kenya will assume the Vice-Chairmanship of the PDD and support the EU in their priorities.
 The Steering Group consists of 15-20 States and the European Union, represented through their Permanent Missions in Geneva.
 Its composition reflects a wide and balanced geographic representation.
 The Office of the United Nations High Commissioner for Refugees (UNHCR) and the International Organization for Migration (IOM) are standing invitees to the Steering Group, and the United Nations Office for Project Services (UNOPS) is an ex officio member.
 The Group of Friends strengthens awareness on the protection and assistance needs of disaster displaced persons.
 It is an open-ended group and consists of States and regional organizations.
-The European Union and Morocco co-chair the Group of Friends.
-Canada TECHNICAL EXPERTISE AND ADVICE The Envoy of the Chair provides strategic advice to the Chair and the Steering Group and represents the Chair in high-level public events to promote the Platform's work and raise awareness about the Protection Agenda at the global and regional level.
+TECHNICAL EXPERTISE AND ADVICE The Envoy of the Chair provides strategic advice to the Chair and the Steering Group and represents the Chair in high-level public events to promote the Platform's work and raise awareness about the Protection Agenda at the global and regional level.
 He also serves as the Chair of the Platform's Advisory Committee.
 The Advisory Committee consists of, inter alia, representatives of international and regional organizations, research institutions, academia, non-governmental organizations and other civil society stakeholders.
 The Advisory Committee's expertise includes fields such as humanitarian assistance and protection, human rights, migration management, refugee protection, disaster risk reduction, climate change mitigation and adaptation, and development.
 It provides expert input and strategic advice to the Steering Group and supports implementation of the Platform's activities.
 TECHNICAL AND COORDINATION SUPPORT The Secretariat supports the development and implementation of the Platform's activities.
 Under the guidance of the Chair and the Steering Group, the Secretariat works with States, agencies and other stakeholders interested in implementing the recommendations of the Protection Agenda at national, regional and global levels.
-The Secretariat is funded by the generous contribution of Germany and is hosted by UNOPS in Geneva, Switzerland.
-Madagascar is one of the countries most affected by climate change, cyclically ridden by droughts and floods, and battered by cyclones of increased intensity (2012). ©IOM STEERING GROUP MEMBERS OF THE PLATFORM ON DISASTER DISPLACEMENT Germany
+The Secretariat is funded by the generous contribution of Germany and is hosted by UNOPS in Geneva, Switzerland. 💿 Madagascar is one of the countries most affected by climate change, cyclically ridden by droughts and floods, and battered by cyclones of increased intensity (2012). ©IOM STEERING GROUP MEMBERS OF THE PLATFORM ON DISASTER DISPLACEMENT